Why do you require my information?

 Freedom of Information

 The Freedom of Information Act gives everyone the right to request access to all types of recorded information held by public authorities.
 This is aimed at promoting a culture of transparency and accountability across the public sector.
+Guidance on making requests is available at the GOV.UK website – Make a Freedom of Information request

 We would encourage you to check our publication scheme and FOI disclosure log before you make a request for information through the Freedom of Information process, as you may be able to find it here.
 Please bear in mind that we can refuse a Freedom of Information Act request if the information is already readily available to you via our publication scheme.